jounihenrikki/bashy/README.md

       Install or uninstall Bashy hook in ~/.bashrc
 ### Extras for demostration and inspiration
     .local/bin/color.bash
       Functions for terminal colors.
-Not mandatory but recommended Automatically used for error prompts etc. if found
+Not mandatory but will be automatically used for error prompts etc. if found.

     .local/bin/color-cubes
     .config/color/color-names